rezabmirzaei/db-demo/README.md

 Create the following environment variable:
 * ENVIRONMENT=`dev` (for local development, will make Spring load `application-dev.properties`)

 __HEADS UP!__ Ignore the next step if you have a local instance of PostgreSQL running.
-Make sure to update the properties in [application-dev.properties](https://github.com/rezabmirzaei/db-demo/blob/main/src/main/resources/application-dev.properties) accordingly.
+If so, make sure to update the properties in [application-dev.properties](https://github.com/rezabmirzaei/db-demo/blob/main/src/main/resources/application-dev.properties) accordingly.

 Open a terminal and run:
 * `docker run --name localpostgresdb -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres`